-- "Creditors" means all creditors of the Issuer (including subordinated creditors) other than creditors whose claims are in respect of the Capital Securities, the Tokens or any Parity Securities or Junior Share Capital. - "Event of Default" has the meaning given to it under Condition 9. - "First Call Date" means 8 March 2018. - "Fixed Rate of Return" has the meaning given to it under Condition 3.1. - "Fixed Returns Payment Date" means 8 March in each year from (and including) 8 March 2014 to (and including) the First Call Date. - "Floating Rate of Return" has the meaning given to it under Condition 3.2. - "Floating Returns Payment Date" means 8 March, 8 June, 8 September and 8 December in each year from (and including) 8 June 2018, provided that if any such date would otherwise fall on a day which is not a Business Day, the relevant Floating Returns Payment Date shall be postponed to the next day which is a Business Day unless it would then fall into the next calendar month in which event the relevant Floating Returns Payment Date shall be brought forward to the immediately preceding Business Day. - "Holders" has the meaning given to it under the preamble of these Conditions. - "IFRS" means the International Financial Reporting Standards as adopted in the European Union, as amended from time to time, or any other accounting standards that may replace IFRS for the purposes of preparing the Consolidated Financial Statements of the Issuer. - "Issue Date" means 8 March 2013. - "Issuer" means Pennon Group plc. - "Junior Share Capital" means the ordinary shares in the capital of the Issuer and any other shares of any class of the Issuer ranking pari passu therewith (if any). - "Margin" means (subject to Condition 5.5(b)) 10.745 per cent. per annum (being the initial credit spread plus 5.00 per cent. per annum). - "Optional Returns Payment Date" means any Returns Payment Date which is not a Compulsory Returns Payment Date. - "Parity Securities" means any securities or other instruments either (i) issued directly by the Issuer and which rank or are expressed to rank pari passu with the Issuer's obligations under the Capital Securities; or (ii) issued by any subsidiary of the Issuer and benefiting from a guarantee or support agreement entered into by the Issuer which ranks or is expressed to rank pari passu with the Issuer's obligations under the Capital Securities. - "Paying Agents" has the meaning given to it under the preamble of these Conditions. - "Periodic Returns Amount" has the meaning given to it under Condition 3.4. - "pounds sterling" or "£" means the lawful currency of the United Kingdom. - "Presentation Date" means a day which (subject to Condition 8): - (a) is or falls after the relevant due date; - (b) is a day on which commercial banks and foreign exchange markets settle payments and are open for general business (including dealing in foreign exchange and foreign currency deposits) in the place of the specified office of the Paying Agent at which the Capital Security or Token is presented for payment; and - (c) in the case of payment by credit or transfer to a pounds sterling account in London, is a Business Day. - "Principal Paying Agent" has the meaning given to it under the preamble of these Conditions.
+"Creditors" means all creditors of the Issuer (including subordinated creditors) other than creditors whose claims are in respect of the Capital Securities, the Tokens or any Parity Securities or Junior Share Capital.

+"Event of Default" has the meaning given to it under Condition 9.

+"First Call Date" means 22 May 2020.

+"Fixed Rate of Return" has the meaning given to it under Condition 3.1.

+"Fixed Returns Payment Date" means 22 May in each year from (and including) 22 May 2018 to (and including) the First Call Date.

+"Floating Rate of Return" has the meaning given to it under Condition 3.2.

+"Floating Returns Payment Date" means 22 February, 22 May, 22 August and 22 November in each year from (and including) 22 August 2020, provided that if any such date would otherwise fall on a day which is not a Business Day, the relevant Floating Returns Payment Date shall be postponed to the next day which is a Business Day unless it would then fall into the next calendar month in which event the relevant Floating Returns Payment Date shall be brought forward to the immediately preceding Business Day.

+"Holders" has the meaning given to it under the preamble of these Conditions.

+"IFRS" means the International Financial Reporting Standards as adopted or applicable in England, as amended from time to time, or any other accounting standards that may replace IFRS for the purposes of preparing the Consolidated Financial Statements of the Issuer.

+"Issue Date" means 22 September 2017.

+"Issuer" means Pennon Group plc.

+"Junior Share Capital" means the ordinary shares in the capital of the Issuer and any other shares of any class of the Issuer ranking pari passu therewith (if any).

+"Margin" means (subject to Condition 5.5(b)) 7.018 per cent. per annum (being the initial credit spread plus 5.00 per cent. per annum).

+"Optional Returns Payment Date" means any Returns Payment Date which is not a Compulsory Returns Payment Date.

+"Parity Securities" means any securities or other instruments either (i) issued directly by the Issuer and which rank or are expressed to rank pari passu with the Issuer's obligations under the Capital Securities (including, for so long as any of the same remain outstanding, the £300,000,000 Perpetual Capital Securities issued by the Issuer on 8 March 2013 with ISIN: XS0899989213); or (ii) issued by any subsidiary of the Issuer and benefiting from a guarantee or support agreement entered into by the

+Issuer which ranks or is expressed to rank pari passu with the Issuer's obligations under the Capital Securities.

+"Paying Agents" has the meaning given to it under the preamble of these Conditions.

+"Periodic Returns Amount" has the meaning given to it under Condition 3.4.

+"pounds sterling" or "£" means the lawful currency of the United Kingdom.

+"Presentation Date" means a day which (subject to Condition 8):

+- (a) is or falls after the relevant due date; - (b) is a day on which commercial banks and foreign exchange markets settle payments and are open for general business (including dealing in foreign exchange and foreign currency deposits) in the place of the specified office of the Paying Agent at which the Capital Security or Token is presented for payment; and - (c) in the case of payment by credit or transfer to a pounds sterling account in London, is a Business Day.

+"Principal Paying Agent" has the meaning given to it under the preamble of these Conditions.